kchia/project-local-library/readme.md

 ## Datasets

 There are three datasets that are a part of this project: `accounts`, `authors`, and `books`.
+You can find them in the `public/data` directory.

 ### Accounts

-You can view all of the accounts data inside of the `public/data/` directory.
 Each account is an object with the following shape:

 ```json
 {